Skip to main content

 The NRG Connection

-If you’re comparing Direct Energy vs. Reliant, you’re comparing marketing campaigns from the same company.
-The plans differ—Reliant pushes rewards, Direct Energy pushes free-nights—but the corporate DNA is identical.
+If you’re comparing Direct Energy vs. Reliant, you’re comparing marketing campaigns from the same corporation.
+Reliant pushes rewards programs and a polished app.
+Direct Energy pushes free-nights plans and prepaid options.
+The corporate DNA is identical.
 Both charge premium rates.
-Both have solid customer service.
-Both are betting you won’t comparison shop.
+Both bet you won’t comparison shop.

 Deposit Requirements